AmericanSquid/KrakenGate/README.md

 * **Hardware PTT with CM108**

-  * Keys/unkeys a USB CM108 sound fob (or DigiRig Lite) on a defined GPIO pin.
+  * Keys/unkeys a USB CM108 interface (or DigiRig Lite) on a defined GPIO pin.

 * **Web UI + REST API**